spencertipping/xh/xh.md

 [part:language-reference]

-Introduction
+Introduction {#chp:introduction}
 ============

-[chp:introduction] As a programming language, xh gives you two fairly uncommon invariants:
+As a programming language, xh gives you two fairly uncommon invariants:

-1. Every value is fully expressible as a string, and behaves as such.
+1.  <span>Every value is fully expressible as a string, and behaves as such.</span> [item:values-are-strings]

-    [item:values-are-strings]
+2.  <span>Every computation can be expressed as a series of</span>

-2. Every computation can be expressed as a series of string-transformation rules. [item:computation-is-transformation]
+    string-transformation rules. [item:computation-is-transformation]

 xh’s string transformations are all about expansion, which corresponds